CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 // TODO: Copy-paste the findings from David's thesis, highlight the advantages and disadvantages, yet again elaborate on mergable libraries how they could bring down the disadvantages rapidly.

+# SPM (maybe v3? or never)

+// TODO: Building the same with SPM

-# Modular Architecture - Best Practices
+# Application Framework - Best Practices

 At this point, we have a very well designed and benchmarked architecture, let us continue in this chapter with the best practices of contribution and collaboration on the modularised Application Framework.